 In contrast to the continued high number of fatalities resulting from armed clashes, civilians in 2019 live in less danger of being killed through political violence than they did in 2015.
 Although the Saudi-led coalition only started on 25 March 2015, the highly indiscriminate targeting of civilians in Yemen by Saudi-led airstrikes during the first months of the intervention made 2015 the most lethal year of the war (as can be seen in the figure below).
 The reported estimate of 4,468 reported civilian fatalities in 2015 makes 2015 almost doubly as lethal as the second-most lethal year, 2018, with 2,426 reported civilian fatalities.
 As the graph below exemplifies, reported civilian fatalities spiked in 2015, with only some months — such as August 2016, December 2017 or August 2018 — accounting for a similar elevated number of civilian fatalities per month.
 In general, however, what the graph shows is that civilians are less and less likely to be killed through incidents directly related to political violence; it is important to remember, however, that civilian fatalities that occur as a result of collateral damage are not depicted here.
 Additionally, these numbers do not include deaths from the cholera crisis or potential famine-related deaths (The Guardian, 17 April 2019 ; The Guardian, 15 October 2018).

 Around 67% of all reported civilian fatalities in Yemen since 2015, resulting from direct targeting, have been caused by Saudi-led coalition airstrikes, making the Saudi-led coalition the actor most responsible for civilian deaths.
 As the graph below demonstrates through the spikes between 2015-2016 and at the end of 2018, air and drone strikes were especially deadly for civilians in 2015 and during the Hodeidah offensive in 2018.
 Nonetheless, since November and December 2018, ACLED reports a significant decrease in the number of airstrikes directly targeting civilians in Yemen.
 This might be explained by the decrease in the number of reported civilian fatalities in Hodeidah due to the Stockholm Agreement, though could also be due to increased international pressure on Saudi Arabia after the Khashoggi affair.
 The surfacing of the alleged ruthless role that the Kingdom played in the dismemberment of Khashoggi has also shed new light on the role of Saudi Arabia in the crisis in Yemen.
-Most visibly, the US Senate has brought the Yemen crisis to the forefront through adopting the Yemen Resolution, invoking the War Powers Resolution, which has subsequently been vetoed by the White House (Washington Post, 13 March 2019 ; Reuters, 2 May 2019).
+Most visibly, the US Congress has brought the Yemen crisis to the forefront through adopting a Yemen resolution, invoking the War Powers Resolution, which was subsequently vetoed by the White House (Washington Post, 13 March 2019 ; Reuters, 2 May 2019).

 The number of reported civilian fatalities varies throughout Yemen’s governorates.
 Living in Hodeidah, Taiz, and Sadah governorates has been extremely lethal for civilians.
 In each governorate more than 2,000 civilians have been killed since 2015 — combined making up more than half of all civilian fatalities reported in Yemen since 2015.
 More than 75% of the direct civilian fatalities in these governorates are caused by airstrikes from the Saudi-led coalition.
 This percentage is a bit higher than the 67% of civilian fatalities which are caused by airstrikes in the whole of Yemen.